lisan-5/Hangman/README.md

 Installation 💾

-Clone the repository:
+Clone the repository:  git clone https://github.com/lisan-5/hangman.git

-Navigate to the project directory:
+Navigate to the project directory:  cd hangman

-Ensure Python 3 is installed:
+Ensure Python 3 is installed:  python --version

 Usage 🚀

-Run the game from the command line:
+Run the game from the command line:  python hangman.py

 How to Play 🕹️